bpangburn/swingset/swingset/README.txt

 SSDataGrid
 ***********************
 SSDataGrid provides a way to display information from a database in a table format (aka "spreadsheet" or "datasheet" view).
-The SSDataGrid takes a SSRowSet as a source of data.
+The SSDataGrid takes a RowSet as a source of data.
 It also provides different cell renderers including a combo box renderer and a date renderer.